 PLASP aims to foster outreach, engagement and communication with families about our program and their children's learning experiences.
 We believe that families are experts on their children.
 Sharing knowledge is integral to the success of your child.
-The PLASP website at www.plasp.com provides ongoing parent information.
+The PLASP website provides ongoing parent information.

-PLASP aims to ensure that families have the support of available, affordable, safe, reliable, high quality licensed early learning and child care for their children, which ensures parents peace of mind while their children are in the PLASP program.
+PLASP supports available, affordable, safe, reliable, high quality licensed early learning and child care for children.
 Respect, care, empathy, trust and integrity are core values in all our interactions with families.
 We know that our partnerships with our families help our program to best meet the needs of the children: